cafeibit/cafeibit/README.md

 - 👋 Hi, I’m @cafeibit
-- 👀 I’m interested in Data Engineering, Data AI/ML and Coding more.
+- 👀 I’m interested and working on Data Engineering, Data AI/ML and Coding more.
-- 🌱 I’m currently learning to take certifications as data engineer from Microsoft, Google and Amazon.
+- 🌱 I’m currently chasing the certifications as data engineer from Microsoft, Google and Amazon more.
-- 💞️ I’m looking to job opportunities on Data Engineer.
+- 💞️ All materials here is just for personal learning and using.
 - 📫 How to reach me - cafeibit@gmail.com and ccd_cafe@outlook.com.

 <!---